Book Online

 Internal tooth bleaching is essentially a teeth whitening technique that works from the inside out.
 With traditional tooth whitening, you wear trays or get whitening treatments that target the exterior of the teeth.
 If you have healthy teeth, those methods can result in a whiter smile.

+Follow your dental team’s instructions after your appointment.
+We will set up another time for you to come in so that we can monitor your results.
 Attending these appointments is essential because we may encourage you to use whitening trays to supplement the procedure.
 If a professional suggests trays to make your teeth whiter, you must use them as instructed.

 How long does internal tooth bleaching last?